Muhammad Hussein Yacoub

 Muhammad Hussein Yacoub (محمد حسين يعقوب) is a Salafi Islamic scholar in the Arab world who has given hundreds of lectures in Da'wah.
 A number of his books are currently being published.

-Birth and family
+Early life

 He was born in 1956 in the Matimdiyah area of Imbaba, in the Al Jizah Governorate in Egypt.
 Yacoub is the oldest of four brothers and has one older sister.

-Seeking Islamic knowledge
+Education

 Yacoub memorized the entire Qur'an at an early age, and learned about the study of Hadith.
 He studied the six canonical books of Sunni Islam with Moroccan scholar Muhammad Abu Khubza, in addition to studying with fellow Egyptian Abd al-Hamid Kishk.
 He then lived in Saudi Arabia from 1980 to 1985, studying with Saudi clerics Abd al-Aziz ibn Baz and Muhammad ibn al Uthaymeen.

-Court hearings
+Reception

 In June 2021, Yacoub was summoned to the Cairo Tora Court complex for urging the public to mobilize "in support of legitimacy" during the events of the 2013 Egyptian coup d'état.